TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 ];
 info response;
 ```
+*Note: To check if your notification is active, you can use the [notification details API.](https://www.zoho.com/crm/developer/docs/api/v2/notifications/get-details.html)*

 ### Test the Webhook on Zoho Flow
 Now that you have enabled notifications, you can test the signal by clicking *Test the Webhook* in Zoho Flow, then create/edit a CRM note.
 On success, you will be able to see a payload that looks like this.